April 30th 2021

 Hear the word 'protein' and you immediately think of foods such as fish, eggs and a sirloin steak.
 What most people don’t know is that every whole food in fact contains protein - so from your morning banana to your evening salad, finding veggies packed with protein is not only easy to do, but super easy for your body to handle.

 First, it’s important to note that plant proteins are often classed as 'incomplete' proteins, meaning they are low in one or more of the nine essential amino acids required for our bodies to build protein with.
 However, this doesn’t mean that they’re not beneficial - during the digestion process, amino acid chains from all sources are broken down and made ready for our bodies to use.
 So, if you’re eating a good mix of fruits, veggies, grains and legumes, then your body simply collects what it needs from the amino soup that your digestion system has already absorbed.

-Even better, unlike their animal based counterparts, plant-based foods are practically free from cholesterol, tend to be high in fibre, and are often alkalising to the body.
+Even better, unlike their animal based counterparts, plant-based foods are practically free from cholesterol and tend to be high in fibre.
 So, contrary to popular opinion, meeting your protein needs on a plant-based diet can be both simple and successful.

 5 grams of protein for a good, medium sized potato

 Baked potatoes are one of the top sources of potassium (if you eat the skin!), a good source of vitamin B6, which build cells, and helps break down glycogen, the sugar stored in our muscle cells, and although they are starchy they are very low in calories.
 Potatoes have been demonised since Atkins and other low carb trends, but they’re actually a good source of nutrition in moderation.
 It’s usually the topping or preparation method that nudges the calorie count up.
 Find out more about why potatoes are good for you here.